 You can only cut firewood in designated areas.
 There are several ways you can find approved areas:

-Download 1 of the maps below:
+Download maps below:

 Contact Compliance Monitoring and Inspections about designated harvest areas.